-Macedonia: Perspectives of future energy dependency24.
-March 2015. / SEE Energy News
+Macedonia: Perspectives of future energy dependency, SEE Energy News

 The share of coal in Macedonia’s energy mix is around 50 per cent and 75 per cent in electricity production.
 Macedonia is very sensitive to climate change considering the significant share of agricultural production in the overall economy, underdeveloped infrastructure and high levels of pollution.
 The energy sector emits three-quarters of the total amount of greenhouse gases.